 Buying an Older Home

 The home we are buying was built in 1908.
-With all the character come a few challenges and I wanted to share our experience with those of you considering purchasing an older home.
+With all the character come a few challenges and I wanted to share our experience with those of you so you can consider the risks before buying an older home.

 They say that buying a home is one of the most stressful things in life and I totally agree.
 This will be the second home we have purchased in 6 years and I hope it will be our last.
 I am in no way trying to convince my readers not to buy a new home, I just wanted to share some tips and tricks we’ve learned along the way and things to consider before taking the leap!